a-vhadgar/Chicago-Crime-Analysis/README.md

  ![image](https://user-images.githubusercontent.com/43126482/53515347-c28cf080-3a97-11e9-918c-e7c5f10e097a.png)

     •	Most of the crimes in Chicago has happened during July and August.
     •	Also, according to the annual National Crime Victimization Survey, crime increases in summer time.
-As temperature increases,    people drive out of door more and during day hours people spend most of the time outside which increases the crime.
+As temperature increases,    people drive out of door more and during day hours people spend most of the time outside which increases the crime rate.
 This rises the amount of people in public and the amount of time that homes are left empty.

  3)	Day wise Crime count:
  ![image](https://user-images.githubusercontent.com/43126482/53515370-d46e9380-3a97-11e9-973c-65a3b53195d0.png)